learn-co-students/ttt-game-status-cb-gh-000/README.md

-build the won? method - first by getting the logic for one combination by hardcoding. they are given position_taken that should help make sure something is occupied. iterate over win combinations returning the combo that won build winner and use won? to find who won. build draw? use won? and then make sure the board is entirely filled.
+build the won? method - first by getting the logic for one combination by hardcoding. they are given position_taken that should help make sure something is occupied. iterate over win combinations returning the combo that won build winner and use won? to find who won. build full? to make sure it's filled filled. build over?